phamhan2403/AdventureWorks-Sales--Dashboard-/README.md

 ### Executive Overview

-Overall information about revenue, profit, and orders.
+Overview of overall sales and profitability performance.

 - Total Revenue
 - Total Cost
 - Total Profit
 - Total Orders
-- Revenue by Month-Year
+- Revenue and Profit by Month-Year
-- Revenue by Category
+- Profit Margin by Category
 - Top 5 Products by Revenue

-### Sales Performance

-Detailed analysis of sales performance.

-- Top 1 Product by Revenue
-- Top 5 Regions by Revenue
-- Sales by Product Color
-- Revenue and Profit by Year
-- Orders by Year
+The Top 5 Products visual dynamically responds to selections made in the dashboard.

 ### Region Details

-Detailed analysis for each region.

-- Average Revenue per Customer
+Detailed analysis of a selected product category using drill-through.

 - Top 1 Product by Revenue
-- Top 1 Product by Profit Margin
-- Color Distribution by Category
+- Revenue by Subcategory
-- Top 8 Products by Profit
+- Revenue and Profit Margin Breakdown (Region/Country/Color)
-- Monthly Revenue, Cost, Profit, and Profit Margin
+- Monthly Quantity, Revenue, Cost, Profit, and Profit Margin

 ## Tools Used